djhui/MicroPython_ESP32_psRAM_LoBo/README.md

 It is hard to get, but it is available on some **ESP-WROVER-KIT boards** (the one on which this build was tested on).

-[Pycom](https://www.pycom.io/webshop) is also offering the boards and OEM modules with 4MB of psRAM, to be available in August/September.
+[Pycom](https://www.pycom.io/webshop) is also offering the boards and OEM modules with 4MB of psRAM, to be available in August/September (some OEM modules already available).

 ---